I’ve been open from the start that one of my motivators for writing this blog is to leave a legacy of stories and memoirs for Z.

 Would it surprise you to hear that within a matter of weeks, I met E?
 Or that he came already pre-vetted by my best friend, and that she agreed he knocked my list of 21 things out of the ballpark?
 There were only two items on my list that he didn’t check off, but both were fairly superficial and 17 years later, are clearly things I can live without.

-And yes, I encouraged E to make a 21 things list too – and I was super happy when I saw I checked almost all his boxes, too.
+And yes, I encouraged E to make his own 21 things list too – and I was super happy when I saw I checked almost all his boxes.
 And the rest is history!

 So, my advice to future Z, and to anyone out there, is simple: don’t give up on love, chemistry or romance… but also be smart and strategic.
 Know what you bring to the table and what you’d like to find in a partner.
 Know what your needs are emotionally, intellectually, physically and spiritually.
 Put it down on paper and out into the universe.
 Make that list of 21 things.